leondelee/pytorch_projects/README.md

 </br>
 </br> Mainly, ResNet34 is used as the model to be trained.
 However, in .models, any possible model can be difined and thus trained.
 </br>
 </br> **To begin the training process on your own computer**, some specific dependent packages are required, which are listed in requirements.txt.
-When the environment is set, your need to make some changes of the parameters "train_all_path, test_all_path, train_dog_path, test_dog_path, train_cat_path, test_cat_path " in config.py, which will be used to define the location of the data set.
+When the environment is set, your need to make some changes of the parameters "train_all_path, test_all_path " in config.py, which will be used to define the location of the data set.
 After this, run main.py and every thing should work normally.
 </br>
 </br>To test the proformance of the model, make one change at the end of main.py as follows: